neuvector/docs/user/pages/08.integration/10.splunk/docs.md

 Go to Settings -> Configuration -> Syslog

-  a. set the server value as the IP address that Splunk is running
+  a.
+Set the server value as the IP address that Splunk is running.
-  b. choose TCP as the protocol;
+  b.
+Choose TCP as the protocol.
-  c. set port number as 10514;
+  c.
+Set port number as 10514.
-  d. choose Info Level;
+  d.
+Choose Info Level.
-  e. click SUBMIT to save the setting.
+  e.
+Click SUBMIT to save the setting.

 ![syslog](syslog-config.png)